HCA Healthcare’s resident and fellow stipend program

 - Must receive written recommendation from current program and all previous medical programs attended, including medical school, residency and fellowship programs, as applicable

-- At the time of signing the Resident Stipend Agreement, Resident/Fellow must be free of any other contractual obligations requiring a service commitment upon completion of their training.
-Resident/Fellow is not eligible if a contract or Letter of Intent with a practice or hospital or other entity has been signed
+- Resident/Fellow is not eligible if a contract or letter of intent with a practice, hospital or other entity has been extended

 - Must pass a thorough background check

 - Resident/Fellow is ineligible to apply if he/she has an immediate family member on active medical staff at an HCA Healthcare facility

 - Must have completed a minimum of nine (9) months of residency training to be considered for the program